 Facilities and Events

-The Japan Foundation, Toronto houses a library, seminar rooms, and an event hall, which functions as an exhibition space or auditorium.
+The Japan Foundation, Toronto houses a library, seminar room, and an event hall which functions as an exhibition space or auditorium.
 The public-lending library has approximately 20,000 Japan-related print and audio-visual materials in its collection.
 Events, such as art exhibitions, film screenings, and lectures, are presented year round in the event hall and/or seminar rooms, which are open to the public at no charge.
 The facilities are also used on occasion by Japan-related educational and cultural organisations for workshops.